THE CIRCULAR ECONOMY

 ENVIRONMENTAL

-Circularity is a key carbon mitigation tool and integral to the wider sustainability agenda.
+Circularity is a key to decarbonisation and contributes to UN SDGs and ESG.
 Key environmental benefits include:

 SOCIAL